mariohage/Springboard-Data-Science-Portfolio/README.md

 # Springboard-Data-Science-Portfolio

-Springboard Data Science Career Track Repository for Python, SQL, Data Wrangling, Inferential Statistics, Machine Learning, mini exercises/projects, and 2 capstone projects.
+This portfolio contains data science mini-projects and capstone projects that I have worked on whilst utilizing Python, SQL, Data Wrangling, Inferential Statistics, and Machine Learning.

+1. Capstone 1
+2. Capstone 2
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.
+11.
+12.
+13.
+14.